microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 This spec also has a follow-up spec which introduces further changes upon this original draft.
 Please also refer to:

-* Novermber 2020: Windows Terminal Session Management
+* November 2020: Windows Terminal Session Management

 ## Resources